blahosyl/task-manager-api/README.md

 ##### Task model

+TODO rethink this implementation

 Tasks should remain intact even when their creator (owner) or assignee are deleted (e.g., when a team memeber leaves an organization).
 In this case, the respective fields for the deleted user are set to `null`.
 Accordingly, the `owner` and `assignee` fields are allowed to be `null`.

+As described in the [Frontend documentation](https://github.com/blahosyl/task-manager-frontend/blob/main/README.md#tasks-without-an-image), image upload is optional and there is no placeholder image added to tasks without images.
+ These improvements are reflected in the Task model and the `tasks` serializer.

 ##### Watch model